System Architecture

 • synchronized playback across layers

-All audio layers are controlled through regulation curves rather than event calls.
+All audio layers are regulated through continuous gain and parameter curves rather than discrete start/stop events.

 A session represents a concrete interaction instance under a defined configuration.